Well balanced delicious!! — 6 days ago

 Presented double-blind at Tasting Group.
 The wine pours a slightly hazy garnet color with a translucent core and some rim variation; medium+ viscosity with no staining of the tears and light signs of sediment.
 On the nose, the wine is vinous, with notes of ripe and desiccated red fruit: Morello cherry, dried roses, tar, tobacco, leather, gravelly earth, and exotic spices.
 On the palate, the wine is bone dry with high tannin and medium+ acid.
 Confirming the notes from the nose where the fruit showed quite a bit of power.
 The finish is long.
 Alcohol is elevated but calling it medium+.
 This is delicious.

 Initial conclusion: this could be Nebbiolo, Sangiovese, Granache or Pinot Noir from Italy, France or Spain.
 Because the tannins were absolutely ripping, and there was no staining, I was leaning Nebbiolo.
 Additionally, the secondary characteristics along with a strong core of fruit had me thinking this was close to 30 years old from a solar vintage.
 So I called Nebbiolo, from Italy, from Piemonte, Barolo from a traditional-leaning producer, 1997.
 Well, I can’t get too upset with my call!
 Really tasty stuff.
-Drink now through 2032. — 16 days ago
+Drink now through 2032. — a month ago